5 Reasons why you should move to a Virtual Private Server (VPS)

 With dedicated servers you get to choose the operating software (and even the hardware) in your digital ‘home’, making it the fastest, most customisable option available.
 However, such exclusivity often comes with a hefty price tag, making it unnecessarily expensive for a lot of small to medium-sized businesses.

 Virtual private servers bridge the gap between these two options.
 Think of VPS’s as a kind of flatshare – you still share a building with other people but you get your own flat and you can customize your own space the way you want to.

 With a VPS you get the best of both worlds – the control and security of dedicated servers and the affordability of shared hosting.
-At UK IT Service we believe VPS’s are the future, so here are five reasons why we think you should consider a VPS for your business.
+At London based IT support company, UK IT Service, we believe VPS’s are the future, so here are five reasons why we think you should consider a VPS for your business.

 Just like with a dedicated server all of the resources on your VPS are yours and yours alone.
 The amount of RAM and CPU available on a VPS is often much more than that commonly offered in shared hosting packages – allowing you to handle much more traffic while running a higher number of apps.

 Not only do you often get more RAM, CPU and disk space but because these resources are dedicated to you they’ll make any processes on your VPS run faster, smoother and ensure they have less impact on other processes running at the same time.
 So, for example, your website won’t slow down if you’re upgrading your email client or backing up important files.

 If you’re a business thinking of launching a new website (or if your current one is attracting more traffic than you had originally planned) then one of the biggest benefits of a VPS is the ability to easily scale your hosting resources.